nearform/temporal_tables/README.md

 Take some time between a query and the following, otherwise the difference in the time periods won't be noticeable.

-After all the query are completed, you should check the tables content.
+After all the queries are completed, you should check the tables content.

 ```sql
 SELECT * FROM subscriptions;